bingyulab/boolean/doc/Week3 Report.md

 During initial testing, we observed that higher perturbation levels frequently resulted in reconstructed models of significantly reduced size compared to the original network.
 This phenomenon occurs because optimization algorithms typically favor parsimonious solutions when fitting experimental constraints, particularly when the PKN contains topological errors.

 **Possible Solution**: Implementation of parameter tuning strategies to encourage larger model solutions when biologically justified.
 Specific parameter adjustments include reducing size penalty factors in GA and ILP algorithms, increasing model length parameters in Caspo, and adjusting exploration parameters in VNS to promote more comprehensive solution spaces.
+More explanation of parameter can be found in the [doc/parameter.md](doc/parameter.md) file.

 Note: parameter tuning may not always yield larger models, as the optimization algorithms may still converge to smaller solutions that fit the data well.
 However, it is expected to mitigate excessive model reduction in many cases.